 ABORTION BY PILL

 Abortion by Pill is a safe and effective way to end an early pregnancy by using medicine.
-You must be at least 18 years of age to receive a medical abortion.

 - On the day of your appointment you will receive an ultrasound and laboratory work.

 - A clinician will meet with you to review all instructions and answer your questions.

 - You will take the first pill (Mifeprex) in the office.
 Within 48 hours the second dose of medication (misoprostol) will be administered at home.
 The combination of the two medicines will cause you to bleed and in most cases end the pregnancy within a few hours of using the second medicine at home.

 - You must return in 1-2 weeks to make sure everything worked properly.

 Who can choose medical abortion?